optimizely/javascript-sdk/packages/optimizely-sdk/README.md

 ## Get Started

-> For **Browser** applications, Refer to the [JavaScript SDK's developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/javascript-sdk) for detailed instructions on getting started with using the SDK within client-side applications.
+> For **Browser** applications, refer to the [JavaScript SDK's developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/javascript-sdk) for detailed instructions on getting started with using the SDK within client-side applications.

-> For **React** and **React Native** applications, you may refer to the [Optimizely React SDK GitHub Repo here](https://github.com/optimizely/react-sdk).
+> For **React** and **React Native** applications, refer to the [Optimizely React SDK GitHub Repo here](https://github.com/optimizely/react-sdk).

-> For **Node.js** applications, you may refer to the [JavaScript (Node) variant of the developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/javascript-node-sdk).
+> For **Node.js** applications, refer to the [JavaScript (Node) variant of the developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/javascript-node-sdk).

 > For **Edge Functions**, we provide starter kits that utilize the Optimizely JavaScript SDK for the following platforms:
 > - [Akamai (Edgeworkers)](https://github.com/optimizely/akamai-edgeworker-starter-kit)